hghcomphys/hghcomphys.github.io/_posts/2021-06-13-mahalanobis-image-outlier-detection.md

 ### Results and conclusions
-Here we are going to validate our fitted Mahalanobis outlier detector on different populations of the MNIST dataset and two external datasets including Fashion MNIST and CIFAR10 to check how well it performs on the task aimed at detecting outliers.
+We are eventually going to validate our fitted MD outlier detector on different populations of the MNIST dataset and two external datasets including Fashion MNIST and CIFAR10 to check how well it performs on the task aimed at detecting outliers.
 The obtained results are presented in the below table.

 |       Subset       | Detected outlier | Mean score | Std score | Threshold | Samples |